plforacle/heatwave-all/do-heatwave-ml/do-heatwave-ml.md

 ## Task 5: Score your machine learning model to assess its reliability and unload the model

 1. Score the model using ML\_SCORE to assess the model's reliability.
-This example uses the balanced_accuracy metric, which is one of the many scoring metrics supported by HeatWave ML.
+This example uses the accuracy metric, which is one of the many scoring metrics supported by HeatWave ML.

     ```bash
     <copy>CALL sys.ML_SCORE('FLIGHTS_BTS_DELAY.bts_airport_delay_train', 'OPER_CARRIER', @airline_model, 'accuracy', @score);</copy>